effectivecore/core/docs/development.md

 File `.editorconfig` is describe right settings for any editor/IDE but only professional editors/IDE can work with this feature.

+The next IDE need some improvements:
+- **Visual Studio Code**:
+  The size of the Tab will be automatically determined based on the content of the file.
+Go to _Preferences → Text Editor → Detect Indentation_ and disable it or download the extension "EditorConfig for VS Code".
+- **Nova**:
+  Adapts to `.editorconfig`.
+- **PHPStorm**:
+  Removes trailing spaces when saving the file.
+  Install the "EditorConfig" package.
+  Or go to _Preferences → Editor → General_ and disable "Strip trailing spaces on Save".
+- **Eclipse**:
+  Install plugin "EditorConfig" or set "Tab width|size" to "4" and enable "Soft tabs" (spaces instead Tab).

-The next editors/IDE need some improvements:
+The next editors need some improvements:
 - **Atom**:
   Removes trailing spaces and adds a trailing newline when saving files.
   Install the "EditorConfig" package with this command: `apm install editorconfig`.
   Or go to _Settings → Packages → Core Packages_ and disable the "whitespace" package.
 - **BBEdit**:
   Adapts to `.editorconfig` if it is in the parent directory.
-- **Coda2**:
-  Install plugin "EditorConfig" or set "Tab width|size" to "4" and enable "Soft tabs" (spaces instead Tab).
-- **Eclipse**:
-  Install plugin "EditorConfig" or set "Tab width|size" to "4" and enable "Soft tabs" (spaces instead Tab).
 - **Espresso**:
   Set "Tab width|size" to "4" and enable "Soft tabs" (spaces instead Tab).
 - **Notepad++**:
   Install plugin "EditorConfig" or set "Tab width|size" to "4" and enable "Soft tabs" (spaces instead Tab).
-- **Nova**:
-  Adapts to `.editorconfig`.
-- **PHPStorm**:
-  Removes trailing spaces when saving the file.
-  Install the "EditorConfig" package.
-  Or go to _Preferences → Editor → General_ and disable "Strip trailing spaces on Save".
 - **Textastic**:
   Set "Tab width|size" to "4" and enable "Soft tabs" (spaces instead Tab).
 - **TextWrangler**:
   Adapts to `.editorconfig`.
 - **TextMate**:
   Install plugin "EditorConfig".
-- **Sublime**:
+- **Sublime Text**:
   Install plugin "EditorConfig" or set "Tab width|size" to "4" and enable "Soft tabs" (spaces instead Tab) (p.s. `translate_tabs_to_spaces` : true).
-- **Visual Studio Code**:
-  The size of the Tab will be automatically determined based on the content of the file.
-Go to _Preferences → Text Editor → Detect Indentation_ and disable it.

 How to activate Neor Profile SQL